boyski/pmaudit/README.md

 Say you have a large number of files in your source code repository.
-After many changes and refactorings over the years you no longer know which files are still in use.
+After many changes and refactorings over the years you no longer know which files are still needed.
 A build audit can tell you this so you can prune the rest.

 ### Streamlined Checkouts